Grandepic1/Bot-Discord-with-Python-Sample/README.md

 # Discord Bot Project
+Projects still running

 Welcome to the **Discord Bot Project**, a Python-based bot designed to enhance your Discord server with a variety of powerful and user-friendly commands.
-This bot is built using the [Discord Python API]([https://discord.com/developers/docs/intro](https://discordpy.readthedocs.io/en/stable/api.html)), enabling seamless integration and customization.
+This bot is built using the [Discord Python API](https://discordpy.readthedocs.io/en/stable/api.html), enabling seamless integration and customization.

 ---